StanfordBDHG/ENGAGE-HF-Firebase/README.md

 The Clinical Summary Score is the average of the Physical Limitations and Symptom Frequency scores, whereas the Overall Total Score is calculated as the average of all four above-mentioned domain scores.

+### Dizziness

+In addition to the KCCQ-12 questions, ENGAGE-HF uses question 9 to ask the patient about dizziness.
+Its responses are encoded as integers between 1 and 5.

 # Data Scheme

 This document describes how data is stored in Firestore for the Engage-HF app.